Camera insurance: your complete guide

 • Employers’ liability – if you hire an assistant, you’ll need this by law.
 It covers employee compensation if they fall ill or are injured while on a job for you.

-How much you end up paying will depend on the policy options you choose.
+How much camera insurance costs will depend on the policy options you choose.
 When working out how much cover you need, it’s worth compiling a list of all the photography equipment you own.
 Don’t forget to include any props and accessories – the total value could add up to more than you think.

 Frequently asked questions